Calanque de Morgiou, French Riviera, France

 Altogether, France is a rather expensive country.
 It is expensive to use the highways, the fuel, the restaurants and the shops.
 But even though you can see that these areas are expensive, the final sum is not really more than elsewhere in Western Europe.

 Although the hotels and restaurants are at the average Western European price level, but because the programs don’t require too much spending, it is not what we would call expensive.
-The most expensive is obviously Marseille, the largest city and the centre of Provence.
-The countryside offers much cheaper options.
+The most expensive is obviously Marseille, the largest city and the center of Provence.
+The countryside offers cheaper options.

 Other information about Provence